gruepr/gruepr/RELEASING.md

 # Releasing a new version of gruepr

-End-to-end checklist for cutting a release.
-The recurring steps come first (start at **Part A**).
-The **One-time setup** at the end describes the automation those steps assume — build that first if it isn't in place yet.
+End-to-end checklist for cutting a release — start at **Part A**.
+The pipeline that powers these steps is already built; the only thing that needs occasional attention is covered in **Ongoing maintenance** at the end.

 The release runs as **two workflows**: